smartlegionlab/clipassgen/README.md

 Smart Password generator (login + secret phrase):

-Generates a recoverable smart password linked to login and secret phrase.
+Generates a recoverable smart password linked to login or name and secret phrase.
 To generate and restore, you need to remember login and secret phrase.